 The annual Red Beach Junior Surf Camp at Mangawhai Heads is the highlight of the Red Beach Junior Surf calendar.
 The camp takes place in January each year and is a great way to meet other families in the club, for kids to learn new skills and, most importantly, have fun.
 No other club in the country runs anything quite like it.

-For the 2020/21 surf lifesaving season, Junior Surf Camp will run from Friday January 8 to Tuesday January 12, 2021.
+For the 2024/25 surf lifesaving season, Junior Surf Camp will run from Sunday 5 January to Sunday 12 January, 2025.

 Training sessions are run by the club’s senior athletes and include estuary swims and knee boarding in the surf on the far side of the sand dunes.
-For the younger children, activities include boogey boarding and jumping off the estuary pontoon.
+For the younger children, activities include boogie boarding and jumping off the estuary pontoon.

 Activities are designed for all age and ability levels.
 It’s a chance for kids to gain confidence in a variety of conditions, including bigger surf than we usually get at Red Beach.